VirtoCommerce/vc-docs/user_docs/docs/sitemaps/overview.md

 + Generating sitemap files on-the-fly by an API call, or manually
 + Creating sitemaps based on catalog items, vendor items, custom or static content items
 + Scheduling and configuring a recurring job to generate sitemap files
-+ Downloading sitemap zip packages
++ Downloading sitemap ZIP packages with XML files

 ## Related Components